 If they click on the SSO Log In button, they will be taken to their university site to log in, and then redirected back to their Sona site.
 Depending on how you choose to configure SSO, the option to log in using a username/password set up in Sona may still be there – this is useful if you have some users from outside the university community.

-For participants in the university community who do not have an account in your Sona site, they can log in to their university site, then the Request Account page on your Sona site will have their name and email address already completed, and they only need to fill in additional information like course enrollment.
+For participants in the university community who do not have an account on your Sona site, they can click on SSO Log In to authenticate with SSO, then the Request Account page on your Sona site will have their name and email address already completed, and they only need to fill in additional information like course enrollment.

 SSO is used solely to authenticate the user.
 In other words, it is used to identify who they are, but not what courses they are in, or what role they have at the university.
 Course enrollment and roles are set up on the Sona side.

-For user accounts already in your Sona site, you can configure the system so if their email address in SSO matches the email account of a non-SSO account already in the system, then it will be converted to an SSO account (with all data preserved) automatically the first time they try to log in with SSO.
-Note that if you enable this option (migration) on the SSO setup form, then if @ Suffix is currently enabled on your site, and users have entered an alternate email address for their account, this email address will be removed when we enable SSO on your site, so that the system can properly match up accounts based on university email address.
+For user accounts already on your Sona site before SSO was enabled, if their email address in SSO matches the email account of a non-SSO account already in the system, then it will be converted to an SSO account (with all data preserved) automatically the first time they try to log in with SSO.
+Note that if @ Suffix is currently enabled on your site, and users have entered an alternate email address for their account, this email address will be removed when we enable SSO on your site, so that the system can properly match up accounts based on university email address.

 You can also convert any account to SSO manually in User Management when you go to edit the user’s account.
 You’ll just need to know their SSO ID, which is often the same as their university email address.